The Taylor Swift Holiday Collection: Composition

 Swift (pictured in 2007) wrote two original tracks for The Taylor Swift Holiday Collection.

 Produced by Nathan Chapman, The Taylor Swift Holiday Collection is a Christmas record with "cheerful arrangements that are suitably seasonal but also faithful to [Swift's] bright country-pop", according to AllMusic's Stephen Thomas Erlewine.
-The EP features four cover versions of Christmas classics and two original songs written by Swift.
+The EP features four cover versions of Christmas tracks and two original songs that Swift wrote.
 The Taylor Swift Holiday Collections opening track is a cover version of Wham!'s "Last Christmas" (1984), incorporating country guitar licks, chiming bells, an upbeat arrangement, and Swift's "country-girl vocals".
 The original song "Christmases When You Were Mine" was written by Swift, Chapman, and Liz Rose.
 It is an acoustic guitar-driven sentimental ballad with lyrics about a past romantic relationship and past Christmases, when the song's narrator was happier.
 The third track is a cover version of Eartha Kitt's "Santa Baby" (1953), featuring guitar strums and a slight twang in Swift's voice.

 The fourth track is an acoustic rendition of "Silent Night" (1818), showcasing significant melodic changes and Swift's high-pitched vocals, which differ from the original version's lullaby atmosphere.
 The song ends with a repeated "hallelujah" refrain that resembles gospel music.
 "Christmas Must Be Something More", the second original track from The Taylor Swift Holiday Collection, was written solely by Swift.
 Its lyrics encourage the listeners to reflect on the true meaning of Christmas: the celebration of Jesus Christ's birth.
 The closing track is a cover version of Bing Crosby's "White Christmas" (1942), featuring a country-leaning production that incorporates fiddles and banjos.